mpd889/tp-opportunityfest/pages/Further Education.md

 - Singapore University of Social Sciences, [SUSS](https://www.suss.edu.sg/)
 - Singapore University of Technology and Design, [SUTD](https://www.sutd.edu.sg/)

+### **Overseas Education**
+There are many factors to consider when choosing an overseas university.
+These includes the university's strength in the programme of choice, campus culture, learning style, future prospects and costs.

 ### **Private Education**
-For students who wish to consider further education with a private education institute, do take note of the [**3Rs**](https://www.ssg.gov.sg/cpe/student-services/student-resources/key-facts-you-should-know/3Rs.html "https://www.ssg.gov.sg/cpe/student-services/student-resources/key-facts-you-should-know/3Rs.html"), and check that the institution and course are registered with the Council for Private Education ([**CPE**](https://www.ssg.gov.sg/cpe/pei.html)).
+For students who wish to consider further education with a Private Education Institute (PEI), do take note of the [**3Rs**](https://www.ssg.gov.sg/cpe/student-services/student-resources/key-facts-you-should-know/3Rs.html "https://www.ssg.gov.sg/cpe/student-services/student-resources/key-facts-you-should-know/3Rs.html") (Reasons, Readiness and Risks), and check that the institution and course are registered with the Council for Private Education ([**CPE**](https://www.ssg.gov.sg/cpe/pei.html)).

-### **Overseas Education**
-Besides costs, there are many factors to consider when choosing an overseas university.
-Amongst others to consider are the university's strength in the programme of choice, campus culture, learning style, future prospects.